arjunsatarkar/mediasync/README.md

 ### Note on Vendored Libraries

-Present in the source tree of this project are certain other open source projects used as dependencies, eg. [video.js](https://videojs.com/) and [Font Awesome](https://fontawesome.com/).
-The licenses applicable to those projects are present in the directories in which they are contained.
+Present in the directory `priv/static/vendored` are certain other open source projects used as dependencies, eg. [video.js](https://videojs.com/) and [Font Awesome](https://fontawesome.com/).
+The license applicable to each such project is present in the directory of that project.